megadrive-gg/megadrive-levels/README.md

 In addition, all bot commands such as `>level`, `>stats`, `-whois` or `.fm` will not net experience in any channel.

 ## Reputation
+Reputation system still in development.

 ## Rewards
 Rewards and level milestones TBC.

 ## Level Cards

 ## Customisation
+Customisation still in development.

 ## Staff Commands
 Here is a list of available developer/staff commands.